Identity V: Ranked matches

 Identity V features two different ranking systems in the form of Character Points and Tier Divisions.
 Both are used only in Ranked Matches, available at specific time slots during the day.

 Character Points are earned by playing ranked matches with a specific character and are used to determine one's spot on the leaderboards.
 Character Points are specific to each character and may slowly decrease over time.
 Character Points will also be reset when a new Season arrives.
-Badges can be earned for a specific character depending on points earned.
+Through character points, players can earn character placements from those points, allowing players to receive badges.
+Badges can be earned for a specific character depending on the points earned.

+Badges are then distributed every week, depending on the character's points.
+Survivors can obtain C badges (top 500), B badges (top 200), A badges (top 100), and S badges (top 10).

 Identity V also features eight Tiers split into subdivisions, which players can be sent up and down depending on their performance.
-Winning Ranked matches earns Rank Points, and losing loses Rank Points.
+Winning ranked matches earns Rank Points, and losing loses Rank Points.
 Once a certain number of Rank Points is reached, the player can go up to the next subdivision if they gain Rank Points in their next ranked match.
 The tier bracket the player ends up in will determine what reward they get once the season ends.
 Similar to Character Points, Tier Divisions are reset when a new Season arrives.

 Alongside normal Rank Matches, players can participate in Five Players ranking matches, available at specific time slots during weekends.
 The five players to play need to be teamed up before matching, and one must be a hunter.
 Five Players ranking mode uses a different set of Tiers and subdivisions but otherwise retains the same rules as normal Rank Matches.
-The win/loose depends on which team's survivor escaped the most.
+The win/lose depends on which team's survivor escaped the most.